uwDavid/dotnet-blazor/README.md

 ## 15-template-component

-We add re-usability to Edit Server component, by creating a template component.
+We add re-usability to Edit Server component, by creating a template component `FieldComponent.razor`

+## 16-template-component-2

+Here we add typed template component
+Where we are able to have re-usable data element in the template as well We need to provide the data type for template to work

+We create `RepeaterComponent.razor` to replace the Server List